gruntjs-updater/grunt-file-tags/README.md

 #### Custom Options

 You can override all default options.
-In the following multi-task, we have two tasks, one for compiling scripts `scripts`, and another for compiling link tags, `styles`.
+In the following multi-task, we have four tasks, one for compiling scripts `scripts`, one for compiling link tags, `styles`, one for compiling image tags, `images`, one for compiling LESS imports, `less`.

-`scripts` and `styles` both override `tagTemplate`, letting your define you own template with extra attributes.
-It also override `openTag` and `closeTag`, specifying that they are for scripts.
+All tasks override the default `tagTemplate`, letting your define you own template with extra attributes.
+It also overrides `openTag` and `closeTag`, specifying that they are for the associated files.

-`buildLinks` overrides `linkTemplate` to add a `media` attribute to it's link tags.
-Like `buildScripts`, it overrides `openTag` and `closeTag` to specify it's auto-generated css.

 	grunt.initConfig({
 		file_tags: {